-Guy de Maupassant, the prolific, successful short story writer par excellence was but one of a sizeable number of 19th-century Parisians who hated la tour Eiffel, the Eiffel Tower.
-He frequently ate lunch in the restaurant in the base of the tower, not because he liked the food (it is more than possible that he did not), but because only in that location could this man avoid the disgusting sight of the profile that seemed to appear in full view everywhere in Paris.
+Guy de Maupassant, the prolific, successful short story writer par excellence, was but one of a sizable number of 19th-century Parisians who hated la tour Eiffel, the Eiffel Tower.
+He frequently ate lunch in the restaurant at the base of the tower, not because he liked the food (it is more than possible that he did not), but because only in that location could this man avoid the disgusting sight of the profile that seemed to appear in full view — everywhere in Paris.

 The heated objections to the construction of this structural abomination were part of the ages-old argument about the uneasy alliance between architecture and engineering.
 This “debate” continues.

 Attached to the petition was a formal letter of protest (the French do protest so well!).
 Maupassant was joined by forty-six other Parisian notables of the literary and artistic veins.
-I do not know if the letter served as a warm-up act for the fiery petition worded by these infuriated, indignant, insulted Frenchmen, but the “cover letter” was probably written in the same style of the magnificently offended sensibilities of the artistically magnificent.
+I do not know if the letter served as a warm-up act for the fiery petition worded by these infuriated, indignant, insulted Frenchmen; but the “cover letter” was probably written in the same style of the magnificently offended sensibilities of the artistically magnificent artistes.

 The text of this translated, emblematic petition is partial, but mere parts can say so much!
 In this instance, the use of synecdoche, the part for the whole, is delightfully achieved.

-Unfortunately, Gustave Eiffel responded to these criticisms by comparing his tower to the Egyptian Pyramids.
-A caricature of Monsieur Eiffel was promptly created for publication.
-Eiffel had been selected by the proper officials for the coveted role of designing the tower which, in his mind, became “his” tower.
+Monsieur Eiffel had been selected by the proper officials for the coveted role of designing the tower which, in his mind, became “his” tower.
 The structure was to be erected as the entrance arch to the 1889 International Exposition.
 This event was intended to commemorate the centennial of the French Revolution.
 The itch in the French blood for revolution may have been triggered by Gustave and “his” tower.

 His lecture ended with starry-eyed thoughts, stating that this structure would symbolize: